 - Pleasure and reward centers in the brain

 - Regulating body temperature

 Remember how we talked about cell receptors as ships that need to dock in order to unload their messages?
-There are two main variations of cannabinoid receptors you’ll find in the endocannabinoid system, CB1 receptors, and CB2 receptors.
+There are two main variations of cannabinoid receptors you’ll find in the ECS, CB1 receptors, and CB2 receptors.
 We differentiate them because each reacts uniquely to cannabinoids.
 In fact, CB1 receptors are mostly found in our central nervous system.
 Therefore, they have a direct impact on certain bodily functions.
 Those include: